Skip to main content

 The 12 Most Common Account Disable Triggers

-1 Circumventing Systems (creating new accounts after disablement) 23% Critical 8%
+1 Circumventing Systems (creating new accounts after disablement) Very common Critical Very low

-4 Unusual Activity / Account Compromise Suspicion 11% Medium 76%
+4 Unusual Activity / Account Compromise Suspicion Common Medium High

-5 Landing Page Policy Violations 9% High 54%
+5 Landing Page Policy Violations Common High Moderate

-7 Excessive Ad Rejections (high rejection ratio) 5% Medium 71%
+7 Excessive Ad Rejections (high rejection ratio) Occasional Medium High

-8 Prohibited Products/Services (CBD, weapons, surveillance) 4% Critical 12%
+8 Prohibited Products/Services (CBD, weapons, surveillance) Occasional Critical Very low

-9 Discriminatory Practices in Housing/Employment/Credit Ads 3% Critical 18%
+9 Discriminatory Practices in Housing/Employment/Credit Ads Rare Critical Low

-10 Intellectual Property Violations (counterfeit goods, trademark abuse) 2.5% High 35%
+10 Intellectual Property Violations (counterfeit goods, trademark abuse) Rare High Low

-12 Business Verification Failure / Identity Mismatch 1.5% Medium 82%
+12 Business Verification Failure / Identity Mismatch Rare Medium High

 Trigger #1 — Circumventing Systems is the most common and the most devastating.
 When Meta disables your ad account, the worst possible response is to create a new account, new Business Manager, or use someone else's account to continue advertising.
-Meta's cross-account detection system — codenamed internally as "Entity Resolution" — links accounts by 17 different signals including IP address, browser fingerprint, device ID, payment method, business address, domain, pixel ID, uploaded customer lists, and even behavioral patterns in how you navigate the Ads Manager interface.
+Meta's systems link accounts by a range of signals — these are widely understood to include things like IP address, browser/device fingerprint, payment method, business details, domain, and pixel — so creating a new account after disablement is readily detected.
+(Meta does not publish the exact list or number of signals it uses.)
 Creating a new account after disablement is treated as a deliberate attempt to evade enforcement, which escalates your violation from recoverable to near-permanent.

 Trigger #2 — Misleading Health/Wellness Claims remains the leading policy-based cause of disablement, particularly for DTC supplement, skincare, and fitness brands.
 In 2026, Meta's health claim detection extends beyond ad copy to analyze video voiceovers, on-screen text in images, and even the implied claims on landing pages.
 A "before and after" image — even when the transformation is real and documented — is flagged as a misleading health claim unless it includes specific disclaimers.
 The enforcement is especially aggressive for weight loss, anti-aging, mental health, and fertility-related products.

 Trigger #3 — Payment Failures is the most recoverable trigger and often the most frustrating, because it frequently has nothing to do with your advertising behavior.
 A declined credit card, an expired payment method, a chargeback filed by your bank, or even a currency conversion error can trigger an account restriction.
-The good news: payment-related disablements have an 89% recovery rate when the underlying payment issue is resolved within 48 hours.
+The good news: payment-related disablements are among the most recoverable triggers, and they typically clear quickly once the underlying payment issue is resolved.
 The bad news: if a chargeback was filed against Meta (even accidentally by your bank's fraud department), recovery requires direct communication with Meta's billing team.

 Trigger #4 — Unusual Activity is Meta's catch-all for behavior that suggests your account may have been compromised.
 This includes logging in from a new country, dramatically changing your ad spend overnight (e.g., going from $100/day to $10,000/day), bulk-editing campaigns at unusual hours, or adding new administrators to your Business Manager from unrecognized devices.
 These triggers are designed to protect advertisers from hackers, but they frequently catch legitimate advertisers who are traveling, scaling aggressively, or onboarding new team members.

 Triggers #5 and #6 — landing page violations and personal attributes — are the "silent killers" because they often flag accounts without any change to the ads themselves.
-Meta's web crawler re-scans your landing pages every 72 hours.
+Meta's web crawler re-scans your landing pages periodically after approval, not just at submission.
 If your development team pushes a website update that introduces a dark pattern, adds a misleading testimonial, or changes pricing in a way that contradicts your ad copy, your account can be flagged even though you did not touch your campaigns.
 Similarly, personal attributes violations (ads that assert or imply knowledge of a user's personal characteristics) are detected through increasingly sophisticated NLP that catches indirect implications, not just explicit "you" statements.

 Triggers #8 and #9 — prohibited products and discriminatory practices — carry the lowest recovery rates because they represent categories where Meta has zero tolerance.
 If your product falls into a prohibited category (even partially — for example, a hemp-based skincare product that contains no CBD), the enforcement is binary.
 For housing, employment, and credit (HEC) ads, Meta requires the use of Special Ad Categories, and failure to properly categorize these ads is treated as discriminatory targeting, which triggers immediate disablement with very limited appeal options.